djrandhawa15/Term-Project-OOP/README.md

 Dilraj Randhawa: I worked on the following tasks:

-- This task is responsible for xyz functionality.
-- This task is responsible for xyz functionality.
-- This task is responsible for xyz functionality.
+1. Created a script inside your project called seed.ts which creates fake users/posts into your database
+2. ensure that you have a package.json script called seed

 I also needed to research on Youtube and Google the following things:

+What is seed used for, prisma videos given by aarman, what is prisma used for

+How to impliment seed, i watched an example

 ---

 Kamil Bozkurt: I worked on the following tasks:

-- Adding posting functionality
+1. Adding posting functionality
-- I implemented the functionality with real database instead of fake database.
+2. I implemented the functionality with real database instead of fake database.
 Which is Prisma

 I also needed to research on Youtube and Google the following things:

 How to work with prisma and how to see the prisma studio properly.